 This table shows the list of commands available for Linux VMs.
 The RunShellScript command can be used to run any custom script you want.

 Listing the run commands or showing the details of a command require the

-Microsoft.Compute/locations/runCommands/read permission, which the built-in Reader role and higher have.
+Microsoft.Compute/locations/runCommands/read permission at the subscription level, which the built-in Reader role and higher have.

 Running a command requires the

-Microsoft.Compute/virtualMachines/runCommand/action permission, which the Contributor role and higher have.
+Microsoft.Compute/virtualMachines/runCommand/action permission at the subscription level, which the Virtual Machine Contributor role and higher have.